 For example, if you wish to subscribe for Common Shares in October, your subscription request must be received in good order at least five business days before November 1.
 Notice of each share transaction will be furnished to shareholders (or their financial representatives) as soon as practicable but not later than seven business days after the Fund's net offering price as of October 31 is determined and credited to the shareholder's account, together with information relevant for personal and tax records.
-While a shareholder will not know the net offering price applicable on the effective date of the share purchase, the net offering price applicable to a purchase of shares will be available on our website at www.gcredbdc.com generally within 20 business days after the effective date of the shareholder's purchase will be determined and shares are credited to the shareholder's account as of the effective date of the share purchase.
+While a shareholder will not know the net offering price applicable on the effective date of the share purchase, the net offering price applicable to a purchase of shares will be available on our website at www.gcredbdc.com generally within 20 business days after the effective date of the share purchase; at that time, the number of shares based on that net offering price and each shareholder's purchase will be determined and shares are credited to the shareholder's account as of the effective date of the share purchase.
 In this example, if accepted, your subscription would be effective on the first calendar day of November.